limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 done
 ```

-`sequence.txt` contained all the unique sequences of 1955, 1955, 1961 and 1970 and it can be generated like so:
+`sequence.txt` contained all the unique sequences of 1955, 1955, 1961 and 1970 and it can be generated like so.

 ```bash
 # python -c 'import itertools; print list(itertools.permutations([1955,1955,1961,1970]))' | sed 's/), /\n/g' | tr -cd '0-9,\n' | sort | uniq